Eat, Sleep, Krav Maga, Repeat

 A guest blog by Marianne Brink

-For me, this turned out to be a very easy choice, when I found out that it was possible to do it in Israel – the birthplace of Krav Maga, and a land I have completely fallen in love with since I started practicing Krav Maga and began going there for camps and events.
+For me, this turned out to be a very easy choice, when I found out that it was possible to do the GIC in Israel, the birthplace of Krav Maga.
+Israel is the a land I have completely fell in love with since I started practicing Krav Maga and began going there for the annually Master Camps in Israel events.

-It was with a lot of anticipation and curiosity I arrived at Eyal’s house, where I was going to spend the next 12 days with my fellow participants, sleeping, eating and training.
-As we were a relatively small group – 10 people – we were able to use both the gym and the accommodations in Eyal’s house, which made it very convenient but also made it an intense experience, where you more or less cannot quit the Krav Maga bubble for the duration of the course.
+As we were a relatively a small group of 10 people, we were able to use both the gym and the accommodations in Eyal’s house, which made it very convenient but also made it an intense experience, where you more or less cannot quit the Krav Maga bubble for the duration of the course.

 No matter where you went for these 12 days, there would be someone either reading the manual or related topics, training techniques, preparing lessons, or doing some other activity related to Krav Maga or the course, so you don’t just do a course, you eat, sleep and breathe Krav Maga.